 The winning pieces of the 2020 NCEM Young Composers Award are Come Passing Rain by Fintan O’Hare (19 to 25 years) and As if there were no such cold thing by Eilidh Owen (18 years and under).

-The winning works are scheduled to be premiered by The Tallis Scholars in a public performance at Cadogan Hall, London on 3 June 2021.
-This concert will be recorded for broadcast on BBC Radio 3's Early Music Show.
+The winning works were recorded by The Tallis Scholars at Cadogan Hall, London for broadcast on BBC Radio 3's Early Music Show on Sunday 13th June at 2.00pm.

-The 2020 NCEM Young Composers Award is presented by the NCEM and BBC Radio 3 in partnership with the internationally acclaimed vocal ensemble The Tallis Scholars, directed by Peter Phillips.
+The 2020 NCEM Young Composers Award was presented by the NCEM and BBC Radio 3 in partnership with the internationally acclaimed vocal ensemble The Tallis Scholars, directed by Peter Phillips.

 THE SHORTLISTED PIECES WERE: